cockpit-project/cockpit-podman/HACKING.md

 Cockpit Podman uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.jsx` and `.js` files.

-eslint is executed within every build.
+eslint is executed as part of `test/static-code`, aka. `make codecheck`.

 For developer convenience, the ESLint can be started explicitly by: